-Amazon’s sales have been rising for years but, between 2020 and 2021, they increased a massive 44%!
-In light of this explosive growth, Amazon listing optimisation has become more important than ever before.
+Amazon's sales have been rising for years but between 2020 and 2021 they increased a massive 44%!
+In light of this explosive growth Amazon listing optimization's has become more important than ever before.

 Why you need to optimise your Amazon listings

-Unfortunately, you don’t have control over how your product listing will rank.
-However, you can improve your chances of appearing on top with some basic Amazon listing optimisation know-how.
+Unfortunately you don't have control over how your product listing will rank.
+However you can improve your chances of appearing on top with some basic Amazon listing optimization's know-how.

 Understanding Amazon's SEO algorithm

-Amazon’s unique, in-house algorithm decides which listings appear in search results – and in what order.
+Amazon's unique in-house SEO algorithm decides which listings appear in search results - and in what order.

-Although Amazon isn’t open about how its algorithm works, we know that it aims to maximise sales and make customers happy.
+Although Amazon isn't open about how its algorithm works we know that it aims to maximize sales and make customers happy.
 It does this by ranking highly relevant product listings that are owned by reliable sellers.

 That's why Amazon's rankings and recommendations are based on: